vmoreno02/startup/README.md

     - catch = err
     - finally = always happens

+// URL
+- Uniform Resource Locator
+- https: scheme, usually https
+- byu.edu: domain name, owns resource
+- 3000: port
+- /school/byu/etc: path, path to resource on the domain, can include endpoint params
+- filter=names&highlight=intro,summary: parameters
+- #summary: anchor, sublocation in resource
+- URN: unique resource name, no location info
+- URI: unique resource identifier, URL or URN

+// SOP and CORS
+- SOP: same origin policy, only allows javascript to make a request to a domain if it's the same domain that the user is currently viewing
+- CORS: cross origin resource sharing, safely violate SOP, specify what origins are allowed

+// Fetch
+- make http requests to a third-party service
+- takes a url and returns an asynchronous promise

+- REST: representational state transfer, always act upon a resource

 // Node.js
+- deploy javascript outside a browser
 - Create your project directory
-Initialize it for use with NPM by running npm init -y Make sure .gitignore file contains node-modules Install any desired packages with npm install &lt;package name here&gt;
+- Initialize it for use with NPM by running npm init -y
+- Make sure .gitignore file contains node-modules
+- Install any desired packages with npm install &lt;package name here&gt;
-Add require('&lt;package name here&gt;') to your JavaScript code Run your code with node main.js
+- Add require('&lt;package name here&gt;') to your JavaScript code
+- Run your code with node main.js

+// Express
+- makes using http with node much easier
+- supports all http verbs as functions where you can define what to do with request and result
+- app.use: uses middleware

+// PM2
+- daemon: keeps a program running after shutdown
+- process manager 2

+// Mongo
+- no strict schema requirements
+- some fields can be missing
+- set username, password, and hostname as envvar

+// Authorization
+- generate token with uuid
+- encrypt passwords with bcrypt

+// Websocket
+- fully duplexed, any party can efficiently send data at any time

 // React
+- makes reactive web page components that automatically update based on user interactions or changes in underlying data
+- abstracts html into a javascript variate called jsx
+- React.createElement generates DOM elements
+monitors props and state objects
+- updates happen asynchronously
 - tic tac toe
     - export: makes function available outside file
     - default: signals compiler to treat this function as main